CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-6.md

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

 >**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

+## Lab objectives

+You will be able to complete the following exercises:

+- Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE
+- Create a basic Java project
+- Getting more suggestions
+- Getting code from a comment

 ## Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE